-105 The seismic data used for this investigation was collected by the Shimabara Earthquake and Volcano Observatory (SEVO1; Shimizu et al., 1992).
-Three stations were installed < 1 km to from where the dome would eventually emerge and all were equipped with a 1 Hz vertical component seismometer (see Figure 3 in Umakoshi et al., 2008).
+The seismic data used for this investigation was collected by the Shimabara Earth-quake and Volcano Observatory (SEVO; Shimizu et al., 1992).
+Three stations were installed < 1 km to where the dome would eventually emerge and all were equipped with a 1 Hz vertical component seismometer (see Fig. 3 in Umakoshi et al., 2008).
 Signals were telemetered to SEVO and recorded continuously with a sampling rate of 100 Hz.
 For the last five months of the eruption, the most complete dataset was recorded by station FG1.
-The station also lies close to the spine (~600m) and was positioned in line with the direction of spine inclination.
+The station also lies close to the spine (~ 600 m) and was positioned in line with the direction of spine inclination.
 Here we analysed the complete high-resolution dataset from station FG1 for our investigation.

-2.2 Automatic Event Detection
+2.2 Automatic event detection

-Single station detection was performed from October 1st 1994 to February 28th 1995 on to extract all types of seismic events from continuous vertical channel data using a conventional short-term average, long-term average (STA/LTA) algorithm (Allen, 1978).
-Using a single station improves the chronology of the progression of seismic events as it includes events those not large enough to be detected at multiple stations.
+Single station detection was performed from 1 October 1994 to 28 February 1995 on vertical channel data using a conventional short-term average, long-term average (STA/LTA) algorithm (Allen, 1978).
+Using a single station improves the chronology of the progression of seismic events as it includes events not large enough to be detected at multiple stations.
 However, it is well known that the STA/LTA technique is prone to false alarms or missed events, depending on the choice of parameters.
-To help alleviate this issue, we tested different STA/LTA parameters on a 24 hour period of the seismic record.
+To help alleviate this issue, we tested different STA/LTA parameters on a 24 h period of the seismic record.
 Once triggers were identified, we used a multi-parametric filter to remove false triggers from the record.
-Details of the parameters for the STA/LTA algorithm and the trigger filter can be found in Appendix A. The STA/LTA calculation and waveform correlation below were implemented within the framework of a Matlab toolbox tailored for large datasets (GISMO; Reyes and West, 2011).
-The STA/LTA algorithm is widely used for automatic detection of volcanic earthquakes from a large dataset (e.g. Matoza et al., 2009; Thelen et al., 2010; De Angelis and Henton, 2011; Ketner and Power, 2013).
-Amongst others, the single-station detection approach was successfully employed for the analysis of continuous seismic data recorded during the 2009 eruption of Redoubt volcano, USA, where it allowed a fine-scale view of variations in seismic behaviour as potential indicators of impending explosions (Ketner and Power, 2013).
+Details of the parameters for the STA/LTA algorithm and the trigger filter can be found in the Appendix.
+The STA/LTA calculation and waveform correlation below were implemented within the framework of a Matlab toolbox tailored for large

-1Now known as the Institute of Seismology and Volcanology, Faculty of Sciences, Kyushu University.
+&lt;sup>1Now known as the Institute of Seismology and Volcanology, Faculty of Sciences, Kyushu University.